Introducing the 4 financial statements

 The statement of owner equity is a report that shows the changes in the owners’ capital over time.

-It includes the contributions made to the company by owners, such as an initial investment, subsequent capital contributions, and capital withdrawals.
-The statement also records gains or losses from business transactions, such as when assets are sold or revalued.
+It includes contributions made by owners, such as initial investments, subsequent capital contributions, and capital withdrawals.
+The statement also records gains or losses from business transactions, such as selling or revaluing assets.

 The equity statement gives investors an indication of how well the company has been performing financially, both in terms of investments made and profits generated.

-By looking at the statement of owner equity, investors can gain insight into whether their investments are growing and if their money is being used effectively.
+By examining the statement of owner's equity, investors can determine whether their investments are growing and if their money is being used effectively.

-How to read the statement of owner equity
+How to read the statement of owner's equity

 The cash flow statement